maxcloutier13/AbletonLive10_MPK261_MIDIRemoteScript/README.md

 Fixes some issues with the default one that comes with Ableton.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I was trying to resolve 2 problems: <br/>
+I was trying to resolve 3 problems mainly: <br/>
 1: Actually using the encoder knobs in RELATIVE mode as they were intended.
 Makes them much smoother to use. <br/>
 2: Automap the 8 knobs to devices instead of being fixed as Pan controls. <br/>
+3: Make the B and C bank usable to cover more than 8 channels

+All 3 problems are solved as of 2020-10-04 6:27 PM

 How to Install<br/>
 1: Find the "MIDI Remote Scripts" folder for your installation of Ableton (Usually: C:\Program Files\Ableton\Resources\MIDI Remote Scripts)<br/>